LjubomirS/BlogAPI/README.md

 To use this REST API, you need to have the following installed:

-- [ ] PHP version 7.3 or higher
+- [ ] PHP version 8.1 or higher
 - [ ] MySQL or any other supported database management system
 - [ ] Composer dependency manager

 ### Installation

 1. Clone or download the source code for the REST API from the GitHub repository.
-2. Run composer install in the project directory to install the required dependencies.
+2. Run ```composer install``` in the project directory to install the required dependencies.
-3. Create a new MySQL database and import the db.sql file to create the necessary tables.
+3. Create a new MySQL database and run command ```php vendor/bin/doctrine orm:schema-tool:create``` to create the necessary tables.
 4. Copy the .env.example file to .env and modify the settings to match your database configuration.

 ## Usage